What can you find in the search portal newspaper cuttings?

 It is not possible to say in detail which newspapers were evaluated during which time periods.
 The aim has always been to record all the important newspapers in Switzerland, although French-speaking Switzerland and Ticino are poorly represented.
 Newspapers arose and disappeared, and there was a change in political orientation and in the understanding of journalistic work.

-The following daily and weekly newspapers are currently being evaluated: Aargauer Zeitung, L'Agéfi, Basler Zeitung, Blick, Der Bund, BZ Basel, Finanz und Wirtschaft, Handelszeitung, Luzerner Zeitung, Neue Zürcher Zeitung, St. Galler Tagblatt, Die Südostschweiz, Tages-Anzeiger, Le Temps, Die Wochenzeitung.
+The following daily and weekly newspapers are currently being evaluated: Aargauer Zeitung, Basler Zeitung, Bilanz, Blick, Der Bund, BZ Basel, Finanz und Wirtschaft, Handelszeitung, Luzerner Zeitung, Neue Zürcher Zeitung, NZZ am Sonntag, Republik, St. Galler Tagblatt, Sonntagszeitung, Die Südostschweiz, Tages-Anzeiger, Le Temps, Tribune de Genève, Die Wochenzeitung.

-The «Zeitung» search function allows you to reconstruct, to a certain extent, which titles have been evaluated.
+The «Zeitung» search function allows you to reconstruct, to a certain extent, which titles have been evaluated earlier.